-In June 2013, a payment card company commenced litigation against the Bank and certain other financial undertakings claiming tort liability in the amount of around ISK 1.2 billion plus interest.
+In June 2013, a payment card company commenced litigation against the Bank and other financial undertakings claiming tort liability in an amount of around ISK 1.2 billion plus interest.
 The plaintiff argues that the defendants are liable in tort for alleged violation of competition rules.
 The Bank refutes the allegations and the claims.
-Assessors were appointed by the District Court of Reykjavík to appraise certain aspects of the case and work on the appraisal was completed on 30 June 2016.
-The Bank submitted its defence in the case on 6 October 2016 and requested, together with other defendants, a revised appraisal.
-The case was heard by the District Court on 18 November 2016 and postponed until 1 March 2017 although judgment is still pending.
+The plaintiff has requested an appraisal by court-appointed assessors on issues regarding its allegations.
+Work on the appraisal was completed on 1 July 2016.
+The Bank is currently preparing its defence in the case.